vlladin/cohort-six/program-guide/program-details.md

 ## How it will work

-Applications are opened from TODO.
+Applications are opened from TBD.

 The program will run for 5 months, from June through mid-November.
 This gives us the opportunity to organize physical meetups at Ethereum conferences like [Devconnect](https://devconnect.org) and [EthCC](https://www.ethcc.io/).